 Attorney Tina Lewert is a board-certified specialist in family law and divorce.
 She can also assist with cases involving a parent who is refusing to pay child assist in accordance with an existing court order or agreement.

-As a top Boca Raton child support lawyer specializing in family law, Attorney Lewert is a Supreme Court Certified Family Law Mediator who is well-positioned to help you negotiate a favorable youngster assist agreement.
+As a top Boca Raton child support lawyer specializing in family law, Attorney Lewert is a Supreme Court Certified Family Law Mediation Lawyer who is well-positioned to help you negotiate a favorable youngster assist agreement.
 Mediation gives you a chance to arrive at an agreement without the court’s intervention; if this is not possible, you can bring your case before a judge who can rule on issues such as alimony, child custody and child assist.

-As a top Boca Raton youngster support attorney, divorce lawyer and board-certified professional specializing in family law, Tina Lewert believes that answering your questions and helping you understand what to expect are two very important elements of the process.
+As a top Boca Raton Child support attorney, divorce lawyer and board-certified professional specializing in family law, Tina Lewert believes that answering your questions and helping you understand what to expect are two very important elements of the process.
 This can eliminate some of the fear and stress that you may be experiencing.

 Whether you’re trying to establish an agreement for youngster support for the first time or need to modify an existing child support order, an experienced Florida family law attorney can be a valuable ally.
 The following are a few of the most common questions that parents may have when dealing with legal matters surrounding youngster support.